gplepage/qcdevol/doc/html/_sources/tutorial.rst.txt

 .. math::
     \mu^2\frac{d\ln{Z(\mu)}}{d\mu^2} = - \alpha_s(\mu)\sum_{n=0}^{N_\gamma} \gamma_n\, \alpha_s^n(\mu)

-where the right-hand side of this equation is the operator's anomalous dimension.
+where the :math:`\gamma_n` on right-hand side specify the operator's anomalous dimension.
 Such functions are represented in |qcdevol| by objects of type :class:`OPZ`: for example, ::

     >>> import qcdevol as qcd